C0deWiser/exiftool/README.md

 every attribute and every structure — this package uses json-version of specification as a framework.

-This package provides object-oriented programmatic interface to work with iptc attributes as objects.
+This package provides an object-oriented programmatic interface to work with iptc attributes as objects.

 This package provides [some helpers](laravel.md) for Laravel.

 ## Known issues

-IPTC specification describes `locationCreated` as single element, but `Exiftool` counts it as a bag and requires array of `Location` structures.
+IPTC specification describes `locationCreated` as a single element, but `Exiftool` counts it as a bag and requires an array of `Location` structures.

 IPTC specification describes `ProductWGtin.identifiers` as multiple element (array), but `Exiftool` requires single element.